Eigenstate Thermalization in 1+1-Dimensional SU(2) Lattice Gauge Theory Coupled with Dynamical Fermions: Subsystem ETH: A preliminary study

 In the third method in Eq.~\eqref{eq: Garrison Grover adjusted block}, the energy dependence in $p_i$ is accounted for by calculating them for each eigenstate at the energy $|E\rangle$.
 In other words, in Eqs.~\eqref{eq: Garrison Grover original} and~\eqref{eq: Garrison Grover unadjusted block}, only the state at the energy $E_*$ is used to obtain states at other energies while in Eq.~\eqref{eq: Garrison Grover adjusted block}, eigenstates at other energies are also used.

 Our results are shown in Fig.~\ref{fig: gg_test} for a subsystem of length 3 on a $N=12$ lattice with $g^2=0.5$ and $m=0.5$.
-In this calculation open boundary conditions are used with $\Delta \mathcal{Q}=0$ and $\mathcal{B}=-6$, and we use the full Hilbert space on this lattice.
+In this calculation open boundary conditions are used with $\mathcal{B}=-6$ and $\Delta \mathcal{Q}=0$, defined in Eqs.~\eqref{eq: baryon number B definition} and~\eqref{eq: Delta Q sq definition}, respectively, and we use the full Hilbert space on this lattice.
 The subsystem is from site $4$ to $6$.
+Our choice of the subsystem size is based on the fact that we want a bath that is larger than half of the system while reducing boundary effects.
 The energy $E_*$ of the given state is chosen near the middle of the spectrum, shown by the dotted black line in Fig.~\ref{fig: gg_test}, which corresponds to $\beta_*=0.3$.
 The local electric energy operator is calculated using Eq.~\eqref{eq: hE in LSH} for $x=5$, while the fermion mass energy is computed using Eq.~\eqref{eq: hM in LSH} for $x=4$, $5$.
 As can be seen, the observables calculated using $\rho^{(1)}_A$ and $\rho^{(2)}_A$ deviate from the exact results for $h_E(5)$ as the energy moves away from $E_*$.
 However, for operators independent of gauge link values, i.e., $h_M(x)$, $\rho^{(2)}_A$ gives good agreement with the numerical values of the diagonal MEs.
 On the other hand, the results from $\rho^{(3)}_A$ follow closely the diagonal MEs values for a wider range of energies and both $h_E$ and $h_M$ operators.
 This strongly indicates that the energy dependence of the classical distribution $p_i$ must be taken into account, and it is not given by the simple $\beta$ scaling as in the Garrison-Grover procedure originally proposed in~\cite{Garrison:2015lva}.
 This highlights a unique feature of gauge theory that makes it distinct from simple spin models.
 Finally, the analytic dependence of $p_i$ on $E$ might provide interesting insights into the Hilbert space structure of LGTs.
 We leave further exploration to gain a better understanding of $\rho_A(E)$ for LGT subsystems to future study.